Where did the street name come from?

 1930’s through ’60s

 William & Cora Welsh must have fallen in love with this home.

 Back in the ’30s, they owned 241 Hawthorn St (which we listed and sold as well about a decade ago!
 We’re loving these coincidences).

 William was a financier and member of the New York Stock Exchange.
 He also once owned New Bedford Public Warehouse Company.

 Mr. Welsh passed away in 1964 and in 1965 the home was deeded to Falmouth Hospital Association (where he died).
 Cora passed away in 1978

-This is usually where our story must end, as we want to respect the privacy of recent or current residents/inhabitants who are still living.
+As far as past owners go, This is usually where our story must end, as we want to respect the privacy of recent or current residents/inhabitants who are still living.

 *all information deemed reliable but not guaranteed and should be verified.
 Information was curated through public records, deeds, newspapers.
 If you find any information that you believe to be incorrect, please feel free to let us know.
 Info provided for entertainment purposes only.
 Enjoy!